Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 face_client = FaceClient(endpoint, credential)
 ```

-#### Create the client with an Azure Active Directory credential
+#### Create the client with an Microsoft Entra ID credential

 `AzureKeyCredential` authentication is used in the examples in this getting started guide, but you can also authenticate with Azure Active Directory using the [azure-identity][azure_sdk_python_identity] library.
-Note that regional endpoints do not support AAD authentication.
+Note that regional endpoints do not support Microsoft Entra ID authentication.
 Create a [custom subdomain][custom_subdomain] name for your resource in order to use this type of authentication.

 To use the [DefaultAzureCredential][azure_sdk_python_default_azure_credential] type shown below, or other credential types provided with the Azure SDK, please install the `azure-identity` package: